mikomatyk/mikomatyk/README.md

 ### _Separating content from presentation is the only sufficient reason to use tabs for source code indentation.
-Any further discussion on this topic is entirely redundant._
+This alone makes any further discussion on this topic entirely redundant._

 [Language statistics](https://github-readme-stats.vercel.app/api/top-langs/?username=mikomatyk)